lovato/hooks4git/README.md

 ### Output

-Here is a sample output for a Python configuration, with Flake8 (black and white... it has actually a full colored output):
+Here is a sample output for a Python configuration, with Flake8 (black and white... it has actually a full colored output if --ci parameter is not issued):

 ```bash
 ———————————————————————————————————————————————————————————————————————————————